Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 1. In the **Solution Explorer**, right-click the **Content** folder of your project, and select **Add | Existing Item**.
 Browse to the **Source\Assets\Content** folder of this lab and add the **Site.css** file.
 You will have to confirm its replacement.
 If you have the **Site.css** file open, you will have to confirm to reload the file also.

-1. Open Windows Explorer and copy the entire **Photos** folder located under the **Source\Assets** folder of this lab to the root folder of your project in Solution Explorer.
+1. Open File Explorer and copy the entire **Photos** folder located under the **Source\Assets** folder of this lab to the root folder of your project in Solution Explorer.

 1. Run the application.
 You should now see the home page displaying the photos in the gallery.